coralproject/ask-docs/docs_dir/sponge/index.md

 ### Logging levels:

-* `Dev`: to be outputted in development environment only.
+* `Dev`: To be outputted in development environment only.
-* `User` (prod): to be outputted in dev and production environments.
+* `User` (prod): To be outputted in dev and production environments.

 ### All logs should contain:

-* context uuid to identify a particular execution (aka, run of Sponge or a Request/Response execution from a web server)
+* Context uuid to identify a particular execution (aka, run of Sponge or a Request/Response execution from a web server).
-* the name of the function that is executing
+* The name of the function that is executing.
-* a readable message including relevant data
+* A readable message including relevant data.

-Logs should write to stdout so that they can be flexibly directed.
+Logs should write to `stdout` so that they can be flexibly directed.

 # Roadmap